flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 the four nations of New Eden: the [Amarr Empire](http://wiki.eveonline.com/en/wiki/Amarr).
-Two parts theological empire, one part bureaucratic morass, with a sprinkling of lifetime indentured servitude for just a bit flavor, the Amarr Empire is founded on the idea that the State and the Church are one.
+Two parts theological empire, one part bureaucratic morass, with a sprinkling of lifetime indentured servitude for just a bit of flavor, the Amarr Empire is founded on the idea that the State and the Church are one.

 Thus, the [head of state](http://wiki.eveonline.com/en/wiki/Amarr_Emperor)